wdbo/webdocbook/README.md

 Docbook : a simple Markdown CMS
 ===============================

-**DocBook** is a simple PHP app to build rich HTML5 views from Markdown files following a filesystem architecture.
+**WebDocBook** is a simple PHP app to build rich HTML5 views from Markdown files following a filesystem architecture.
 It embeds some classic CMS' website features like a search in contents, some RSS feeds generation or translations switching.

-**DocBook** builds a "like-a-book" interactive website from simple Markdown files.
+**WebDocBook** builds a "like-a-book" interactive website from simple Markdown files.

 Key features